 Trial Advocacy; Tribal Acknowledgment and Recognition; Taxation; Election Law; Gaming Law; Reservation Economic Development; Tribal Self Determination.

-United States District Court for the Northern, Southern, Eastern and Western Districts of New York; Winnebago Tribal Court; Lac Vieux Desert Band of Lake Superior Chippewa Indians Tribal Court; Nebraska; New York; Washington, D.C. (pending).
+SCOTUS; United States Court of Appeals for the Federal Circuit; United States Court of Federal Claims; United States District Court for the Northern, Southern, Eastern and Western Districts of New York; Winnebago Tribal Court; Lac Vieux Desert Band of Lake Superior Chippewa Indians Tribal Court; Nebraska; New York; Washington, D.C.

 Albany Law School of Union University (J.D., 2006); University of Wisconsin, Madison (B.A., 1997).